PNR Metro Commuter Line: Manila Railroad local trains and Meralco Tranvias

-PNR commuter services
+Previous commuter services

 Metro Manila Commuter Service (1970–89)

 The Metro Manila Commuter Service started on April 6, 1970, which started at Manila North Harbor and ended in Biñan, Laguna.
 During this decade, more stations were opened although some were either closed or relocated.
 In 1976, the commuter system peaked and extended as far north as San Fernando, Pampanga, Guadalupe (located in Mandaluyong on the other side of Pasig River) to the east, and College to the south.
 There were also services in the now-defunct Carmona branch line.

-Metrotrak then Metrotren (1989–2009)
+Metrotren (1989–2009)

 In 1990, the system was undergoing renovations under the working title Metrotrak.
 By May of that year, the system was inaugurated as Metrotren to distinguish it from the LRT Line 1, then named "Metrorail".
 However, the Metrotren system eventually suffered neglect due to lack of funding and maintenance.
-Plans for expansion and rehabilitation such as the Manila–Clark rapid railway project and Guadalupe line revival was also never realized.
+Plans for expansion and rehabilitation such as the Manila–Clark Rapid Railway System project and Guadalupe line revival was also never realized.
+Another proposal to rehabilitate the line, the Manila–Calabarzon Express was planned but did not succeed.

-Post-Metrotren and Metro Commuter
+Metro Commuter

 The Arroyo administration attempted to modernize the PNR system by rebuilding the lines and purchasing new rolling stock.
 PNR purchased 6 brand new diesel multiple units from South Korea and became its first order in 35 years.

-The government was also interested in reviving the Manila to Malolos NorthRail project.
+A complete rehabilitation of the line was initiated as the Northrail–Southrail Linkage.
+The project was financed by the Export–Import Bank of Korea and the Korean Economic Development Cooperation Fund and was completed in 2010.
+The government was also interested in reviving commuter rail services to the north via the Northrail project.
 However, the line stopped construction in 2011 and only pillars were built.
-The succeeding Aquino administration rebuilt the stations along the line to accommodate high-floor trains.
 PNR also acquired second-hand multiple units from Japan as stopgap measures to its train fleet, ending the Metrotren era.
 However, services were further suspended to Santa Rosa in 2014, and to Alabang in 2015 due to safety issues and accidents on the line.
 The North Main Line has also been closed.

-The Duterte administration, Department of Transportation Secretary Arthur Tugade, and PNR General Manager Junn Magno, all promised to revive and modernize the PNR and its commuter line.
+After nearly 20 years, PNR reopened the Metro North Commuter line, and launched the Caloocan–Dela Rosa shuttle line, on August 1, 2018.
+This would be followed by a steady expansion and reintroduction of rail services to the north, currently reaching to Malabon, which has not seen rail activity for nearly 20 years.
 In 2017, the Department of Science and Technology announced its first Filipino-designed train and started trial services between Alabang and Calamba in 2018.
+Services to Los Baños, Laguna via IRRI station were reopened in December 2019.

-For the present network, Magno announced the purchase of 3 diesel-hydraulic locomotives, 15 coaches, and 6 sets of diesel multiple units from Indonesian rolling stock manufacturer PT Industri Kereta Api or INKA.
-The INKA trainsets and 5 of the Hyundai Rotem DMUs will comprise a 14-train fleet that will replace the aging PNR 900 class as well as the second-hand rolling stock acquired by the Aquino administration, as these trainsets will be transferred to the Bicol Region for the Bicol Commuter services after 2020.
-The present line will also be rebuilt during and after the construction of the North–South Commuter Railway as it will serve as an alternate transport mode to the NSCR.
-It will be eventually envisioned to revisit and reactivate once abandoned lines and stations in the north that was once operated by PNR.
+In 2018, PNR acquired three diesel-hydraulic locomotives, 15 coaches, and six sets of diesel multiple units from Indonesian rolling stock manufacturer Industri Kereta Api (INKA).
+The INKA trainsets and 5 of the Hyundai Rotem DMUs comprise a 14-train fleet that will replace the aging PNR 900 class as well as the second-hand rolling stock, as these trainsets were planned to be transferred to the Bicol Region for the Bicol Commuter services after 2020.